Soft-CAM: Making black box models self-explainable for medical image analysis: Explainability metrics

+Intuitively, $\textbf{AS}_i$ is the fraction of the annotated region that the explanation covers with higher values meaning fewer missed regions.

-Unlike activation precision, activation sensitivity penalizes low saliency values within the mask.
-For example, if $M_{i,j}=1$ but $0 < S_{i,j} < 1$, the low activation will contribute little to the numerator, reflecting reduced confidence in that region.
-This makes activation sensitivity especially relevant in clinical tasks where completeness is critical, such as identifying multi-focal infectious diseases like pneumonia \cite{mattila2014pneumonia}.
+Unlike activation precision, activation sensitivity penalizes weak activations inside the annotated region.
+For example, if $M_i(p)=1$ and $0 < S_i(p) < 1$, the low activation contributes only minimally to the numerator, indicating reduced confidence in that clinically relevant area.
+This makes activation sensitivity particularly valuable in settings where complete lesion coverage is essential.